Senua (Hellblade): Character development history

 Senua's name is derived from a misnomer for Senuna, a Celtic goddess previously lost to recorded history.
 The name was re-discovered at Ashwell End in Hertfordshire in the year 2002.
 The goddess' name was originally read incorrectly as "Senua".
 The team modeled Senua's character archetype as a warrior woman after historical accounts of the Iceni queen Boudica, who led an uprising against the invading Roman Empire in the first century AD.

 Senua's mental disorder originally occupied a less central role to the story of Hellblade: Senua's Sacrifice.
 During the team's research into Celtic culture and history, they discover that the Celts used the term "gelt" for a person who appeared to have been driven mad by a curse, grief, or the trauma of a battle, and that such individuals would often go on a self-imposed exile into the woods in search of penance, punishment and purgatory.
 The team saw this as an opportunity to develop Senua's backstory as a gelt who was stigmatized and isolated by her community due to her mental condition, and was eventually driven into exile.
 The Darkness, a malevolent entity which antagonizes Senua throughout the narrative of Senua's Sacrifice, is explained as the manifestation of the abuse and mistreatment she suffered at the hands of her father Zynbel during her youth.

-Antoniades noted that mental trauma or severe mental illness is less conspicuous compared to the pain and suffering caused by physical diseases or physical trauma.
+Antoniades noted that mental trauma, or illness, is less noticeable than the suffering caused by physical trauma.
 Instead of relying on common tropes about mentally ill people in popular culture, Ninja Theory opted to consult mental health experts and non-profit advocacy groups to fully inform themselves about the true nature of psychosis and how it affects the minds of the mentally ill.
 Senua's struggle with the unruly voices in her head and her harrowing hallucinations is inspired by the experiences of a girl who resides at a "recovery college", an establishment which acts as both a health facility and an education institute for its patients.
 The team worked with a group of voice hearers to ensure that the auditory hallucinations experienced by Senua sound as realistic as possible.
 Senua's visual hallucinations, such as the flashbacks to her past or how several elements of a level appear brighter than they should be, were also based on descriptions from people with delusions.